nepomukel-de/nepomuk_cloakroom/README.md

-# nepomuk_cloakroom
 This is a free cloakroom script for FiveM.
-You can download this script and then drag and drop this script into your ``resource`` folder.
+You can download the script and simply drag and drop it into your ``resources`` folder.

-Paste this into your server.cfg:
+Add the following line to your server.cfg:
 ``ensure cloakroom``

-Enojy!
+Enjoy!